krakend/krakend-documentation/logging-metrics-tracing/jaeger.md

 	}

 - `endpoint` is the URL (including port) where your Jaeger is
-- `serviceName` the service name registered in Jaeger
+- `service_name` the service name registered in Jaeger

 See also the [additional settings](/docs/logging-metrics-tracing/opencensus/) of the Opencensus module that can be declared.